-After I made the sleeping bag, I decided my son's monkey, Jim, needed some new jammies to go with his new sleeping bag, so I drafted a quick pattern and whipped up a pair.
+After I made a sleeping bag for my son’s monkey, Jim, I decided he needed some new jammies to go with his new sleeping bag, so I drafted a quick pattern and whipped up a pair.
 They fit all the various Build-a-Bears at our house, and since I made them from scraps, they were a fraction of the cost of pajamas at the Build-a-Bear store.

 Want a tutorial?
 Want to download my pattern for free?
 Read on!

 Start by clicking here to download the shorts and tank pattern, then print it out.
 It will look like this:

 Measure the test squares – they should be exactly 1 inch x 1 inch.
 Also, notice that the shirt pattern tells you to continue side lines to the edge of the page.

 A quarter of a yard of fabric is plenty for the shorts.
 (If you want to make a sleeping bag and matching shorts, buy 2/3 of a yard.
 Cut a 15 inch wide piece the length of the fabric for the sleeping as described in that tutorial, then use the 9 inches of width left to cut out shorts pieces.)
 I used scraps of knit in two different colors for the shirt – you’ll need about 10×16 inches for both of the main shirt pieces, and 16×3 inches for the ribbing.

 Let’s start with the shorts.
 You’ll need to cut two front pieces and two back pieces (from the same pattern piece, just be sure to cut the front along the dotted lines at the top).
 Mark the dots from the pattern on the back pieces only (I just use pins for this).
 Lay each back piece down on a flat surface right sides up, then lay one front piece on top of each back piece, right sides down.
 Sew along the inseam (shortest edge):